 - Warning: Formal written discipline

 - Performance Improvement/Management Process

 - Required Counseling

 - Required Training or Education

 - Probation

 - Loss of Annual Pay Increase

 - Loss of Oversight or Supervisory Responsibility

+5 Recipient policies on transcript notation will apply to these proceedings.

+6 Subject to Northwestern College's Student Code of Conduct.

 - Demotion

-&lt;sup>5 Recipient policies on transcript notation will apply to these proceedings.

-&lt;sup>6 Subject to Northwestern College's Student Code of Conduct.

 - Suspension with pay

 - Suspension without pay

 - Termination/Revocation of Tenure

 - Other Actions: In addition to or in place of the above sanctions, Northwestern College may assign any other sanctions as deemed appropriate.